Last updated: March 2026

-In the vast universe of mathematics, science, and engineering, we often encounter numbers that are staggeringly large or infinitesimally small.
+When you are working with math or science, you often run into numbers that are either huge or incredibly small.
 For example, the distance from Earth to the Sun is approximately 149,600,000,000 meters, while the mass of a hydrogen atom is roughly 0.00000000000000000000000000167 kilograms.
-Writing these numbers out fully is not only tedious but also prone to error.
+Writing these numbers out fully is tedious and makes it easy to miscount zeros.

 This is where Scientific Notation (also known as Standard Form in the UK and other regions) becomes an essential tool.
 It is a method of writing numbers that accommodates values too large or too small to be conveniently written in standard decimal notation.
 By using powers of 10, scientific notation compresses these values into a readable, manageable format without losing precision.